 For pure ease of use and flexibility, WordPress was the obvious choice for this project.
 Custom content types allow Western Values Project staff to quickly add content like reports, charts and graphs.
 The site uses responsive design to support desktop, tablet or mobile browsing.

 We integrated the engagement and advocacy tool Salsa seamlessly into the site as an Actions center.
-Visitors and supporters can now contact their federal, state and local officials directly to take action on key issues affecting the Mountain West.
+Supporters can now contact their federal, state and local officials directly to take action on key issues with a click.

 Combined with a robust email program, targeted actions are helping Western Values Project mobilize supporters quickly and stay ahead of the curve in a fast-moving political environment.